Exploring Zion National Park

 There are three main lodging options in and around Zion National Park - camping, cabins, and hotels.
 There are campgrounds directly inside of Zion National Park.
 The other lodging options are going to be located in Springdale (right next to the main entrance on the west side of the park), St. George (about an hour west of the main entrance), and Kanab (about 40 minutes southeast of the east entrance).
 Throughout our trips, we’ve stayed in all places.

-Springdale is the most obvious choice for anyone that hasn’t been to Zion before due to its close proximity to the park entrance.
-I thought the three main downsides to staying in Springdale were limited options for food (and it’s going to be really busy at all of them), difficulty parking anywhere except your hotel and the park visitor center, and turning onto the Zion-Mount Carmel Highway is busy at just about any time of day.
+Springdale is the most obvious choice for anyone that hasn’t been to Zion before due to its close proximity to the park entrance, which makes it a convenient choice.
+I think the three main downsides to staying in Springdale are limited options for food (and it’s going to be really busy at all of them), difficulty parking anywhere except your hotel and the park visitor center, and turning onto the Zion-Mount Carmel Highway (when you leave the hotel) is busy at just about any time of day.

 March 2018 - Watching the sunrise from our hotel room at Zion Canyon Lodge in Springdale, Utah

 St. George is probably the least obvious choice due to being further away from the park.
 The huge benefit of staying in St. George though is that it’s a pretty decent sized city.
-There are tons of hotels, places to eat, and shops in case you have forgotten something or broken something… We had to replace a pair of my boy’s shoes one year as they had literally hiked through them… The hour-long drive means waking up earlier to be able to find a parking spot at the lot in the visitor center, but there are some big advantages in the afternoon / evening.
+There are tons of hotels, places to eat, and shops in case you have forgotten something or broken something… We had to replace a pair of my boy’s shoes one year as they had literally hiked through them by this point in our trip.
+The hour-long drive to Zion means waking up earlier to be able to find a parking spot at the lot in the visitor center, but there are some big advantages in the afternoon / evening.
 There are also lots of other fun places to hike outside of Zion that are close to St. George - Snow Canyon State Park, Yant Flat Candy Cliffs, Red Reef Trail (and dinosaur tracks), Pioneer Park, and Kanarra Falls.
-In June 2025, we stayed in Hurricane - midpoint-ish between Springdale and St. George.
+In June 2025, we stayed in Hurricane - a midpoint between Springdale and St. George.
 We stayed in an air-conditioned cabin at a KOA.
-That was honestly perfect as we spent time at Kanarra Falls, Yant Flats, Kolob Canyon, and a couple of hikes in the main part of Zion, and we splurged suppers at Olive Garden (our boy’s favorite), Hungry Howie’s Pizza (a favorite of ours from Arizona State University), and In N Out Burger (I don’t understand why we don’t have these in the midwest…).
+That was honestly perfect as we spent time at Kanarra Falls, Yant Flats, Kolob Canyon, and a couple of hikes in the main part of Zion, and we splurged on suppers at Olive Garden (our boy’s favorite), Hungry Howie’s Pizza (a favorite of ours from Arizona State University), and In N Out Burger (I honestly don’t understand why we don’t have these in the midwest…).

 June 2025 - Staying at a cabin in a KOA Campground in Hurricane, Utah (just outside of St. George).

 Kanab is the third choice, and I don’t mean to make it sound like it’s the lowest option of the three.
 We’ve stayed in Kanab twice.
 I strongly prefer the Hampton Inn over Days Inn… But we may just have hit the Days Inn during a time of construction, maybe.
 Kanab is fun because it has a super small town feel without the crowds of a nearby National Park.
-Most of the restaurants are locally owned, which are fun to visit.
-We loved the low key, great food, at reasonable prices at Don Beto’s Mexican Food.
-And the pizza was great at Lotsa Motsa Pizza.
+Most of the restaurants are locally owned, which are fun to try out.
+We loved the low key, great food, and reasonable prices at Don Beto’s Mexican Food.
+The pizza was great at Lotsa Motsa Pizza.
 We’ve been to Escobar’s Mexican Restaurant twice because we enjoyed it so much.
 Staying in Kanab opens up some other options as well.
-It’s close to Coral Pink Sand Dunes State Park, as well as any day excursions you might want to plan (UTV rentals, All Ways Adventures, etc.) operate out of Kanab.
-Kanab is a fun option - don’t assume you have to get a hotel in Springdale.
+It’s close to Coral Pink Sand Dunes State Park, as well as any day excursions you might want to plan (UTV rentals, All Ways Adventures, etc.) which operate out of Kanab.
+Kanab is a good option - don’t assume you have to get a hotel in Springdale.

 Hiking at Zion National Park

-The below map gives a high-level view of where the trailheads, visitor centers, and other places of interest.
+The below map gives a high-level view of where the trailheads, visitor centers, and other places of interest in Zion.
 Sometimes it’s nice to simply see where things are at (what’s near what) so you can easily plan your trip.
 I’ll use the same numbering system throughout the rest of this post.
-There are hyperlinks - if you click on the trail names, it will bring you to descriptions of each trail as well as pictures.
-This is a long post, so the hyperlinks can help you navigate quickly through it if there are specific trails you already know you are interested.
+There are hyperlinks as well - if you click on the trail names, it will bring you to descriptions of each trail as well as pictures.
+This is a long post, so the hyperlinks can help you navigate quickly through it if there are specific trails you already know you are interested in.
 There will be a link back to this map at the end of each trail description.

 Points of Interest (red): A - Kolob Canyons Visitor Center, B - Zion Canyon Visitor Center, C - Zion National Park Lodge, D - Zion East Entrance